United Interactive Ltd Directors Report.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL (KMP)

-Your Director, Mr. Rasik Somaiya was reappointed as a director liable to retire by rotation at the Annual General Meeting of the Company held on September 25, 2017.
-No Director or Key Managerial Person has been appointed or has retired or resigned during the year.
+During the year, Mrs. Sarayu Somaiya was re-appointed as a Director liable to retire by rotation at the Annual General Meeting of the Company held on September 27, 2018, except this none of the Director or Key Managerial Person has been appointed or has retired or resigned during the year.

-In accordance with the provisions of Section 152 of the Act and in terms of Articles of Association of the Company, Mrs. Sarayu Somaiya, being longest in office, retires and is eligible for re-appointment and the board recommends her appointment as Director of your Company.
+In accordance with the provisions of Section 152 of the Act and in terms of Articles of Association of the Company, Mr. Rasik Somaiya, being longest in office, retires and is eligible for re-appointment and the board recommends her appointment as Director of your Company.

 BOARD AND COMMITTEE MEETINGS